 Orange County cities within the Plan Area support a network of parks and open space.
 The majority of these parks are managed for intensive recreational use and include such features as athletic facilities, community centers, turf fields, picnic areas, and trails.
-However, there are several city-owned parks that provide valuable habitat for sensitive and threatened and endangered species, including, but not limited to, Buck Gully (in Newport Beach), Fairview Park (Costa Mesa), Bommer Canyon (Irvine), and Salt Creek Regional Park (Laguna Niguel).
+However, there are several city-owned parks that provide valuable habitat for sensitive and threatened and endangered species, including, but not limited to, Buck Gully (in Newport Beach), Fairview Park (Costa Mesa), Bommer Canyon (Irvine), Northwest Open Space (San Juan Capistrano), and Salt Creek Regional Park (Laguna Niguel).
+Non-Reserve Open Space, a formal designation in the Central-Coastal NCCP/HCP, also supports important natural communities (e.g., grassland) in the City of Irvine.